learn-co-curriculum/dsc-statistical-methods-in-pandas-lab/README.md

 ________________________________________________________________________________________________________________________________

-The standard deviation is 825 pieces.
-The largest lego set contains 7,541 pieces, while the smallest contains only 1.
-The median value for `val_star_rating` is 4.3.
+* The standard deviation for piece coiunt is 825.36 (rounded to 2 places).
+* The largest lego set has 7,541 pieces.
+* The smallest lego set has a single piece.
+Can you really call that a set?
+* The median 'val_star_rating' is 4.3.
+(Labelled as the 50th percentile in the summary table.)

 ## Getting Summary Statistics